 New Accessibility Act: Key Changes for E-shops and Digital Services

-The European Union is introducing a new law that significantly improves the accessibility of products and services for people with disabilities and older citizens.
+The European Union is introducing a new law that significantly improves the accessibility of products and services for people with disabilities and the elderly.
 This step is not just a formal gesture but part of an ambitious effort towards digital equality, aiming to make the online world accessible to everyone.
 How will this affect digital providers and websites?

 European Accessibility Act

-The accessibility of digital services is crucial for everyone to fully utilize internet opportunities.
+The accessibility of digital services is crucial for everyone to fully utilize the internet's possibilities.
 Imagine a blind person wanting to purchase a travel ticket online – if the website is not optimized for screen readers, it becomes an almost impossible task.
 To prevent such obstacles, the European Union has approved the European Accessibility Act, which EU member states, including Slovakia, must implement into their legal regulations.

 Who does the law apply to?

 This law applies to a wide range of digital services, primarily those falling under the category of information society services.
-It considers all services provided online – whether for a fee or not – related to e-commerce, commercial communication, and electronic transactions.
-The most significant sectors impacted by the law include:
+It considers all services provided online – whether for a fee or not – and related to e-commerce, commercial communication, and electronic transactions.
+The most significant sectors the law has a substantial impact on include:

 • Personal transport services – such as online ticket sales or displaying transport information.